Where did Joseph get that tommy gun, the grenade, and the other eleven grenades he tied the first to? Answer: Who cares?

 Growing the Beard: After the Slow-Paced Beginning of Phantom Blood, Battle Tendency is generally considered the part where the series improved greatly, with more interesting characters, creative fight scenes where the characters frequently attempt to outsmart each other, and a globe-trotting plot that ups the scale.
 This is also reflected in the anime, where the animation quality sees a noticeable improvement.

-Adding to the above point, the scene where Suzie Q is happily rejoicing at being married to Joseph when they attended his own funeral can be considered harsher and even really awkward and cringing due to the fact that after a seemingly happy marriage, many years later, Joseph cheats on her with a younger woman and has an illegitimate son out of it.
+Adding to the above point, the scene where Suzie Q is happily rejoicing at being married to Joseph when they attended his own funeral can be considered harsher and even really awkward and cringing due to the fact that after a seemingly happy marriage, many years later, Joseph cheats on her with a younger woman and has an illegitimate son out of it (and it was before Stardust Crusaders).
 And we find out in Diamond is Unbreakable that she not only found out but is (understandably) angry at this.
+Although the narration later states she forgave him after being mistakingly furious regarding his adoption of Shizuka Joestar.

 After Santana is defeated, the Speedwagon Foundation confirms that he is still alive, and he is never mentioned again.
 Which leaves some fans to believe that Santana could have potentially made a comeback in future parts.
 Though another common fan theory is that Joseph destroyed Santana before he left for Italy.